Russia Invades Ukraine

 Geopolitical Market Review –

 The markets continue to experience turbulence as Ukraine defends itself from Russia’s invasion.
-Heightened geopolitical risks on top of the anticipated unwinding of the Fed’s bond purchases and rate increases, has pushed the volatility index known as the VIX to 29.47, which is down from the 12-month high of 31.96 on 1-26-22, but still higher than its long-term average.
+Heightened geopolitical risks on top of the anticipated unwinding of the Fed’s bond purchases and rate increases have pushed the volatility index known as the VIX to 29.47, which is down from the 12-month high of 31.96 on 1-26-22, but still higher than its long-term average.

 With the new development in Russia and Ukraine, the market is already indecisive of the anticipated Fed actions.
 This is evidenced by a decline in the projected rate hikes later this year.
 The war kind of accomplishes the same effect as raising rates.
 Therefore, the Fed may need to reconsider or adjust its current strategy.
 Rates may start to come down if there is a flight to quality and safety provided by bonds.
 It is supply and demand that can drive bond prices up.
 And when bond prices go up, rates go down.